tthbalazs/SCRecorder/README.md

 There is still some tidying up of the code that I'd like to do.
 This includes specifying a dispatch queue for the SCRecorderDelegate to be called on - I have patched the method calls I needed, but should generalize and fall back to a default queue which is the same as the original code.

+I have also added privacy fields to the .plist to stop the example app from crashing.

 SCRecorder
 ===============